Journal

 2003 - age 11 - finally got into the top class, gotten 4th place representing the school in state volleyball competition (first time for the school).
 Produced manga comic books to circulate around classmates, decided to destroy the books at the end

-2004 - age 12 - within the top class and achieve full-7As in UPSR, total trophy/medal won in primary school = 20-ish, mainly on artwork & Chinese calligraphy competition, storytelling, public speaking, and singing competition
+2004 - age 12 - within the top class and achieve full-7As in UPSR, participated mainly on art & Chinese calligraphy competition, storytelling, public speaking, and …singing competition

 2006 - age 14 - stopped taking ballet class after getting grade 5 in ballet, started taking breakdance/pop dance/social dance/traditional dance class instead.
 Top student in the private art school, decided to stop taking the art class (not mature enough to handle the art progression, maybe)